aleshaleksey/fansys23/06-abilities.md

 #### Touch, Enhanced
 This is an intensification of the usual "touch".
 For every MP die expended, instead of dealing an extra die of damage, the touch deals an extra 2 die on a hit.

+**Action**: As elemental touch.

 **Special**: The enhancement of "touch" also affects "sweep", "aura" and "cone", although only if the "cone" or "aura" is no more than 20ft in radius.

 ___
 #### Sweep
-Modify "touch", sweeping an arc out around you with elemental touch.
+The elemental sweep modifies an elemental touch, striking additional targets adjacent to the wielder as they sweep out an arc.

+**Action**: As for elemental touch, but also declare additional adjacent squares.
 For every additional square affected, expend an extra MP die.
 Regardless of the number of squares affected, a single attack roll vs the target HiT is rolled.

 ___
 #### Aura
+Elemental aura briefly forms an aura of the element that emanates from the wielder.

-Spread the element in a direct radius around the wielder.
-The bloom damages all entities, objects and structures within a radius of [MP dice spent] x 10ft.
+**Action**: Declare "elemental aura".
+An aura blooms in a radius centred on the wielder, damaging all entities, objects and structures within a radius of [MP dice spent] x 10ft.
 These dice are separate from the dice used to increase the damage caused by the blast.
-All entities caught in the blast must succeed a save (governed by element) or suffer the usual elemental blast damage and effects.
+All entities caught in the aura must succeed a save (governed by element) or suffer the usual elemental blast damage and effects.

 ___
-#### Blast
+#### Blast (Elemental Blast)
 Project elemental energy at a single target up to 120ft away.

 **Action**: Make a single ranged attack against the target's HiT.
 On a hit, damage is dealt, and additional effects can be caused.